FeaturedSEO Research

 Start with whether Google can reach and process the page reliably.

-This sounds basic because it is basic.
+This sounds basic because it is.
 But basic failures still kill AI visibility first.
-Google explicitly recommends making sure robots.txt, CDN rules, and hosting infrastructure allow crawling.
-Internal links should also make content easy to discover.
+Google explicitly recommends ensuring robots.txt, CDN rules, and hosting infrastructure allow crawling.
+Internal links must also make content easy to discover.
 See AI features and your website.

 Check: